2026-06-14

 To sum up: first, save photos of the style you want and a style you want to avoid.
 Second, book ahead and choose an early slot for long services like perms and color.
 Third, tell the stylist about any recent perm, dye, or bleach.
 Fourth, install a translation app and use it to fine tune details.
 Fifth, confirm the total before the work starts.
 Cover those five and your first salon visit in Seomyeon will go much more smoothly.

 If you are looking for an English friendly option in Seomyeon, Busan, JUNO Hair Seomyeon Bujeon (준오헤어 서면부전점) in Bujeon-dong is one to consider.
-It is open daily from 10:00 to 21:30 and offers everything from cuts to perms, color, and clinic treatments, which makes it a comfortable choice for foreign visitors using photos and a translation app.
-When you are choosing a hair salon in Seomyeon for the first time, use it alongside the checklist above.
+The address is 3F Cheongyang Building, 40 Seomyeon-ro, Busanjin-gu, Busan, about a 5 minute walk from Exit 9 of Seomyeon Station.
+It is open every day from 10:00 to 21:30 and offers everything from cuts to perms, magic straightening, color, and scalp care.
+Six designers split the work so you can pick the one who fits the service you want, and styling records on Instagram let you check results before booking.
+For phone booking, call 051 809 9605.
+Use it alongside the checklist above when you choose a hair salon in Seomyeon for the first time.